aimacode/aima-java/aima-core/README.md

   If you need to do an informed search, you should create a heuristic function which implements the `ToDoubleFunction<Node<S, A>>` interface.
-* Implement `aima.core.search.framework.problem.Problem` directly using the functional material from the last step or use/extend `aima.core.search.framework.problem.GeneralProblem` to create the problem instance to be solved.
+* Implement `aima.core.search.framework.problem.Problem` directly using the functional material from the last step or use/extend `aima.core.search.framework.problem.GeneralProblem` to create an instance of the problem to be solved.
   `GeneralProblem` accepts an initial state, an actions function, a result function, a goal test, and a step-cost function in its constructor.
   ```java